govau/content-guide/_content-structure/navigation-labels.md

 "
 %}

-Use sentence casing except where there is a proper noun.
+Use sentence case (an initial capital then lower case) for navigation labels, except when using proper nouns.